How to Start an LLC in Missouri

 For help with completing the form, visit our Missouri Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Missouri, you will need to form a foreign LLC.
+Note: If you’re expanding your existing business to the state of Missouri, you’ll need to register as a foreign limited liability company (LLC).

 Step 4: Create a Missouri LLC Operating Agreement

-In Missouri, LLCs are required to have an operating agreement per Revised Statutes Section 347.081 of the state's legal code.
+In Missouri, Limited Liability Companies (LLCs) are required to have an operating agreement per Revised Statutes Section 347.081 of the state’s legal code.

 What is an operating agreement?
 An operating agreement is a legal document outlining the ownership and operating procedures of an LLC.